ajlee/wheretotakeourchildren/sites/all/modules/custom_patches/README.md

 This patch is not necessarily the perfect way to solve this, because there are some use cases it would break.
 Luckily for us, we don't need any of those use cases in this website for now.
 //See addition to this solution at themes/wttoc/js/wttoc.allBizEvents.js

+FILE: telephone__telephone_info.patch
+PATH: /sites/all/modules/telephone/telephone.feeds.inc
+PATH: /sites/all/modules/telephone/telephone.info

+Allows for feeds to work with the telephone field